PhilomathTech/MyNyeva/README.md

-- 👋 Hi, I’m Simphiwe Ngwenya
+- 👋 ##Hi, I’m Simphiwe Ngwenya
-- 👀 I’m interested in Data Science/Data Analyst
+- 👀 I’m interested in **Data Science | Data Analyst | Full Stack Developer**
 - 🌱 I’m currently learning BSc in Mathematics and Applied Mathematics
 - 💞️ I’m looking to collaborate on a project
-- 📫 How to reach me, you can contact me on 0608201991 both phone call and WhatsApp
+- 📫 How to reach me, you can contact me on 0608201991 both phone call and WhatsApp | Email: simphiwengwenya66@gmail.com
 - 😄 Pronouns: Philomath & Math Wizard
-- ⚡ Fun fact: If you think Politics are difficult you should try academia
+- ⚡ Fun fact: **If you think Politics are difficult you should try academia**

 <!---
 MyNyeva@97 Simphiwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.